 Moreover, Norwegian has been named the Most Fuel-Efficient Airline on Transatlantic Routes by the International Council on Clean Transportation (ICCT) twice.

-Stig Patey, Fuel Saving Manager and Captain on the 737 at Norwegian for 13 years, explains how the airline use SkyBreathe to increase fuel savings:
+Stig Patey, Fuel Saving Manager and Captain on the 737 at Norwegian for 13 years explains how the airline uses SkyBreathe to increase fuel savings:

-Keeping flying crews in the loop was a requirement since they are the ones being there on the scene.
+Keeping flying crews in the loop was a requirement since they were the ones being there on the scene.

 First, flight crews operate in a very complex environment, with challenging Air Traffic Control restraints and the necessity to adapt to weather conditions.
 So, it is very important that the fuel efficiency system truly understands the conditions the flight crew operates in.

 As you can imagine, we didn’t just turn on the system and hand out the keys to all the end users because that could create a mess.
-First, we’ve made sure that we had a good handful of very interested individuals that wanted to participate in testing the system.
-So, we ran a test with several pilots that were eager to be beta-testers to check out this new feature.
+First, we’ve made sure that we had a good handful of very interested individuals who wanted to participate in testing the system.
+So, we ran a test with several pilots that were eager to be beta testers to check out this new feature.

 We ran a few surveys about implementation and proposed some changes.
 Then, when these first beta users were happy, we allowed them to invite some more users.
 At the same time, we also notified all our pilots that we were doing this trial if they wanted to join.

-That’s how we had suddenly around 400 pilots testing SkyBreathe and running that test for three or four months before we decided to implement it to all pilots.
+That’s how we suddenly had around 400 pilots testing SkyBreathe and running that test for three or four months before we decided to implement it for all pilots.

-At this time, we knew that we had around 400 motivated pilots that would then continue as ambassadors, who knew the ins and outs of the system.
-Then the implementation to the rest of the group went very smooth.
+At this time, we knew that we had around 400 motivated pilots who would then continue as ambassadors who knew the ins and outs of the system.
+Then, the implementation to the rest of the group went very smoothly.

-Also, one of the main benefits of using SkyBreathe is that it brings up a higher understanding and awareness on fuel performance.
+Also, one of the main benefits of using SkyBreathe is that it brings up a higher understanding and awareness of fuel performance.

-From an analyst view, I really enjoy how easy it is to mix and match different measures to create analysis.
-If during a flight operations meeting someone has a question related to fuel saving, for example “What is the fuel saved taxi with one engine if we have to make one stop because of traffic and then continue?”, I can compare fuel burn with and without the stop easily.
+From an analyst's view, I really enjoy how easy it is to mix and match different measures to create analysis.
+If, during a flight operations meeting, someone has a question related to fuel saving, for example, “What is the fuel saved taxi with one engine if we have to make one stop because of traffic and then continue?”
+I can compare fuel burn with and without the stop easily.
 It's very flexible to create analyses in no time.

-I also appreciate the possibility to share dashboards with other users.
+I also appreciate the possibility of sharing dashboards with other users.

-- What advice would you give to airlines which want to set up a fuel efficiency program?
+What advice would you give to airlines that want to set up a fuel efficiency program?